Editor’s note: This is Part 1 of Drifting Toward Disaster, a Texas Observer series about life-changing challenges facing Texans and their rivers.

 Just like that, La Junta de los Rios was gone, its northern arm severed, the floods that nursed its wetlands over.
-The old Rio Grande was broken in two—one river that flowed from the Rockies to El Paso and a second Rio Grande that flows from the Rio Conchos through Texas to the Gulf.
+The old Rio Grande was broken into two—one river that flowed from the Rockies to El Paso and a second Rio Grande that flows from the Rio Conchos, through Texas to the Gulf.

-For the century since, the Conchos alone has watered this valley.
+For a century, the Conchos alone has watered this valley.
 Mechanical pumps enabled farming without floods.
-But little by little, the Conchos faltered, too.
-Mexicans built dams and planted orchards in Chihuahua as well.
+But little by little, the Conchos faltered.
+Mexicans built dams and planted orchards in Chihuahua, as well.
 This summer, the Conchos stopped running altogether, turning its path through the old Junta de los Rios into a muddy trench.

-In the town of Redford, a farmer and retired Customs and Border Protection worker named Esteban Mesa peered into the shallow water where his irrigation pump tapped the Rio Grande 15 miles below the mouth of the Conchos.
-He said he had never seen it so low.
+In Redford, a farmer and retired Customs and Border Protection worker named Esteban Mesa peered into the shallow water where his irrigation pump tapped the Rio Grande, 15 miles below the mouth of the Conchos.
+He had never seen it so low.

-He recounted the recent rains here—three-quarters of an inch back in June 2021 and four-tenths of an inch that October.
+He recounted only two recent rains—three-quarters of an inch back in June 2021 and four-tenths of an inch that October.

-“I don’t know what’s going to happen,” said his wife, Josefina, who grew up in Redford when agriculture thrived.
+“I don’t know what’s going to happen,” said his wife, Josefina, who grew up here when agriculture thrived.
 “When there’s no water, what can you do?”